Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bitesize-invaders.md

 ### Update game timer Client-Side

-On the client-side, use the `UpdateGameTimer` to update the `gameTimer`.
-The server only needs to be contacted once to check if the game has started (`m_HasGameStared` is true) and the `m_TimeRemaining` amount.
+On the client-side, use the `UpdateGameTimer` to predictively calculate and update the `gameTimer`.
+The server only needs to be contacted once to check if the game has started (`m_HasGameStared` is true) and the `m_TimeRemaining` amount, recieved by `ShouldStartCountDown`.
 When met, it predictively calculates and updates the `gameTimer` reducing the remaining time on the client-side for all players.
 When `m_TimeRemaining` reaches 0.0, the timer is up.

 Example code to update the game timer: